ftlll/PCG_Terrain/README.md

   - Height-based and noise-based color variations for more natural appearance.

 - **Simple Vegetation**
-  - Places very simple plants (≤ 6 Unity primitives per plant) randomly across the terrain.
+  - Placed very simple plants (≤ 6 Unity primitives per plant) randomly across the terrain.
   - Plant density, color, and size can vary by terrain features (e.g., more vegetation in valleys).

 - **Camera-Driven Streaming**
   - Dynamically generates new terrain chunks as the camera moves close to existing edges.
-  - Optionally removes distant terrain chunks to save memory (optional extension).
+  - removes distant terrain chunks to save memory.

----

-## 📚 Graduate-Level Extensions (Optional)

 - **Procedural Rock/Rubble Piles**
   - Uses scripts to spawn simple rock shapes (squashed spheres/cylinders) above the ground.
   - Applies Unity **Rigidbody** physics to let them fall naturally into piles at specific locations.

-- **First-Person Mode**
+- **First-Person and Thrid-Person Mode**
   - Enables player to move across terrain using **WASD controls**.
   - Allows immersive exploration of generated worlds.